daviddwlee84/FinanceNotifier/README.md

 - [X] UI for changing `config.yml`
 - [ ] Make notification time configurable
 - [ ] TradingView Screener
-- [ ] ~~Deploy to Heroku [Heroku Buttons | Heroku](https://www.heroku.com/elements/buttons), [Creating a 'Deploy to Heroku' Button | Heroku Dev Center](https://devcenter.heroku.com/articles/heroku-button)~~ Since November 28, 2022, Heroku no longer offers its users a free tier or free Dynos / Netlify can only serve static website
+- [ ] ~~Deploy to Heroku [Heroku Buttons | Heroku](https://www.heroku.com/elements/buttons), [Creating a 'Deploy to Heroku' Button | Heroku Dev Center](https://devcenter.heroku.com/articles/heroku-button)~~ Since November 28, 2022, Heroku no longer offers its users a free tier or free Dynos / Netlify can only serve static website / PythonAnywhere's WSGI doesn't enable threads, which we are not able to use scheduler

 ## Note